yoshinao-isobe/eval_model_classifier_image_stability_wpgeb/readme.md

 ## Acknowledgments

 This work was partially supported by [the project JPNP20006](https://www.nedo.go.jp/activities/ZZJP_100176.html) commissioned by [NEDO](https://www.nedo.go.jp/).
-I would like to express my gratitude to the members of the joint research project with Hitachi, Ltd. for their valuable advice to the discussions on this study.
+I would also like to express my gratitude to the members of the joint research project with Hitachi, Ltd. for their valuable advice on the discussions of this study.

 ## License